-- Total users - How many users are served by this instance, in total.
+- Total users - How many users does this instance serve in total?.
 Total users represents all users who might ever access the gateway.

 - Estimated daily users - The percentage of users who actually use an application in a given day.

-- Page accesses per login- For a given set of authenticated users, how many page accesses are expected during a single session?
+- Page accesses per sign in - For a given set of authenticated users, how many page accesses are expected during a single session?

 With these concepts in mind we can estimate an average authentication rate as:

 Average users = Total users / Estimated daily users

 Average accesses = Average users / Estimated daily accesses